 The process of creating these documents is not the responsibility of the production department, but coordination and communication are always chief production concerns.

-This can save time, money, and effectively change the came when trying to win bids.
+Software like Backlot allows filmmakers to pre-visualize their projects before filming begins.
+This can save time and money and effectively change the situation when trying to win bids.

 Step #8: Putting in the [paper]work